wwjasperww/recipe_rating_prediction/README.md

 - Plot 2: Shows that more than half of the recipes have an average rating of 5, and almost all recipes have an average rating above 3.

+### Bivariate Analysis

+<iframe
+  src="assets/2_3_1.html"
+  width="600"
+  height="300"
+  frameborder="0"
+></iframe>

+- Plot 1: Although not extremely clear, there does seem to be an upward trend as we go from left to right.
+More carbohydrates potentially correlates with more total fat.

+<iframe
+  src="assets/2_3_2.html"
+  width="600"
+  height="300"
+  frameborder="0"
+></iframe>

+- Plot 2: A clear upward movement can be seen as we go from left to right.
+Sugar seems to have a positive correlation with the amount of calories contained in a recipe.

 ## Assessment of Missingness